Ahmad99901/First-Ever-Website/README.md

 - contact us.html
 - styles.css

+The main focused page was the main page so other pages will not have content at the moment but in the future will be different and have content when I come back to improve on the website.

 Huge thanks to LearnCodeAcademy for giving an indepth guide on how to organize a website and key components to be a great web designer.
 Thank you to everyone who sees this!